Cocoanetics/SAAE/README.md

 SAAE goes beyond just parsing - it provides **advanced error detection and reporting** with precise positioning and helpful fix-it suggestions.
 Perfect for code validation, CI/CD pipelines, and development tooling.

+> **🤖 Perfect for Code Generators**: SAAE provides **ultra-fast syntax validation** for Swift code produced by code generators, LLMs, and automated tools.
+While it cannot perform semantic checking (like type validation), it **catches all syntax errors** with precise positioning - making it ideal for validating generated code before compilation.

 ### Quick Error Checking
 ```bash
 # Check syntax errors in a file